prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 {:toc}

 ## Overview
 Plugin Renderer is a feature that enable the ability to delegate the ad rendering to a component of yours.
-Such integration require from you, in first place, to have a Bidder Adapter implemented ([see more](prebid-server/developers/add-new-bidder-go.html)) in order to handle bid requests from the Prebid Mobile SDK that include your plugin renderer.
+Such integration require from you, in first place, to have a Bidder Adapter implemented in order to handle bid requests from the Prebid Mobile SDK that include your plugin renderer.

 Such feature turn possible, for instance, the rendering of non-standard ad responses that Prebid Mobile SDK can not render by itself.